sreetejavit/RewardsCalculator/README.md

 ### Running the Application:
 - Clone the project.
-- Ensure you have Maven or Gradle installed.
+- Ensure you have Maven and Java installed.
+- Verify Maven installation by running mvn -v in a terminal.
+  - If you don't have Maven installed, you can download it from https://maven.apache.org/download.cgi.
+  - If you don't have Java installed, you can download it from https://www.oracle.com/java/technologies/javase-jdk11-downloads.html.
 - Run mvn clean install (or your preferred build command) to build the project.
 - Run the application using java -jar target/rewards-calculator-0.0.1-SNAPSHOT.jar (replace the filename with the actual generated JAR file name).
+- From Browser or Postman connect to http://localhost:8080/api/v1/rewards/customers
-- From Browser connect to http://localhost:8080/<below end points\>
+- From Browser or Postman connect to http://localhost:8080/api/v1/rewards/customers/{id}

 ### API Endpoints:
 | Endpoint                       | Method | Description                          |